 We use this current caller location to quickly route the call and we make the address information available to public safety for the fastest possible emergency response.

 Bandwidth’s E911 for Microsoft Teams Direct Routing

-That was a lot of acronyms and technical jargon.
-So here’s what you really want to know—how does Bandwidth’s solution help my business?
+So here’s what you really want to know—how does Bandwidth’s Direct Routing and emergency services solution help your business?

-- Integrates seamlessly with leading Microsoft Teams-certified SBC providers
+- Integrates seamlessly with the leading Microsoft Teams-certified SBC providers